luizbgomide/sovereign/equipment.md

 | +3                           | 35,000                  |

 Each settlement has *some* sort of magic item market, however sparse, based on the population of the settlement.
 The following table lists how many of each type of item are available for purchase.
+Regenerate monthly.

 | Item Type / Population | 100k+ | 25k+ | 10k+ | 3k+ | 1k+ | 999k- |
 | ---------------------- | ----- | ---- | ---- | --- | --- | ----- |